 Colorado Springs, Colorado, Luna’s physical therapists specialize in helping patients retrain their gait to promote healthier movement, improve balance, and prevent injury.
 As experts in gait training, your PT can guide you through a PT regimen that will offer tangible, lasting results.

-Best of all, with Luna, patients can receive physical therapy for gait wherever it’s most convenient — no matter which gym you go to.
+Best of all, with Luna, patients can receive physical therapy for gait in the comfort of their homes.
 Our physical therapists come to you — it’s physical therapy, delivered.

 Physical therapists frequently perform gait analysis when patients are struggling with gait abnormalities that make walking or running inefficient or painful.
 A gait analysis can reveal valuable insights regarding walking speed, balance, range of motion, and reflexes.
 It can also help patients identify and correct the habits that are contributing to discomfort.